ivasilev93/options-program-front-end/README.md

 ## Developer Note
-### The frontend was built primarily to test and demo the protocol logic.
+### The frontend was built primarily to test and demo the protocol logic of the Options program.
 ### While it works as intended and has a clean-enough UI, the codebase is not architected for scale or

 ## Installation